mtceballos/SIRENAdoc/SIRENA.rst

 .. _lpf:

 If the noise is large, input data can be low-pass filtered for the initial stage of the event detection.
 For this purpose, the input parameter :option:`scaleFactor` (:math:`\mathit{sF}`) is used.
 The low-pass filtering is applied as a box-car function, a temporal average window.
-If the cut-off frequency of the filter is :math:`fc`, the box-car length is :math:`(1/fc) \times \mathit{samprate}`, where :math:`\mathit{samprate}` is the value of the sampling rate in Hz (inverse of the input file keyword ``DELTAT``).
+If the cut-off frequency of the filter is :math:`fc`, the box-car length is :math:`(1/fc) \times \mathit{samprate}`, where :math:`\mathit{samprate}` is the value of the sampling rate in Hz.

 .. math::